NASA Reveals Message to Jupiter’s Moon Europa with 2.6 Million Names: Details and Space Message Specifications

 Lori Glaze, director of NASA’s Planetary Sciences Division, says: Both the design and content of Europa-Kepler’s message carry many meanings, and this artistic painting brings together the most prominent technical features that human civilization has achieved today, including science, technology, art, and mathematics.
 The mention of the word “water” also carries a symbolic connotation of the close and necessary connection to the formation of known life, and is a motivation for exploring the mysterious frozen ocean on the surface of Europa’s moon.

-The plaque also contains the Drake Equation inscribed on it, an equation developed by astronomer Frank Drake in 1961 to estimate the number of intelligent civilizations that could be in space.
+The plaque also contains the Drake Equation inscribed on it, an equation developed by astronomer Frank Drake in 1961 to estimate the number of intelligent civilizations that might be in space.
 Finally, the plaque includes a portrait of one of the founders of planetary science, Ron Greeley, whose early efforts to develop a mission to search for life on Europa began two decades ago.

 The new space message carries sound waves in more than 90 languages for the word “water” (NASA)